gitextensions/gitextensions/CONTRIBUTING.md

 ## How to create the installer

 * Download and install WiX [http://wixtoolset.org/](http://wixtoolset.org/)
-* Run Setup\\BuildInstallers.bat to build the installers
+* Run Setup\\BuildInstallers.VS2013.cmd or Setup\\BuildInstallers.VS2013.cmd to build the installers

 ## Installing Nuget in Monodevelop/Xamarin Studio